#London Bookie #Ladbrokes Has Suspended Betting On The Prince Harry, Meghan Markle Engagement Date

 According to Jessica Bridge of Ladbrokes, after Meghan Markle was spotted shopping this week in London, they decided to suspend bets on a 2018 Prince Harry, Meghan Markle royal wedding according to PageSix.
 Meghan Markle and Prince Harry have been dating for over a year, and she is obviously in the process of moving her base of operations from California and Canada (where Suits was filmed) to the United Kingdom to be with Prince Harry in his Kensington Palace apartment.
 Markle has also reportedly had an official tea with Queen Elizabeth and Prince Harry and given her seal of approval.

-Per usual, Kensington Palace says they will not comment on rumors, and any big changes for Prince Harry will come via official announcement.
+As usual, Kensington Palace says they will not comment on rumors, and any big changes for Prince Harry will come via official announcement.
 The Kensington Palace Twitter account is the best way to get all messages from the royal family.

-An even bigger tip that probably sealed the deal for Ladbrokes to suspend betting on the Meghan Markle, Prince Harry engagement is the news that Markle has moved in with Prince Harry to Kensington Palace according to Forbes.
-At this time, Ladbrokes has actually closed down betting on all aspects of the Meghan Markle, Prince Harry relationship because the odds are no longer in their favor.
+An even bigger tip that probably sealed the deal for Ladbrokes to suspend betting on the Meghan Markle, Prince Harry engagement is the news that Markle has moved in with Prince Harry to Kensington Palace, according to Forbes.
+At this time, Ladbrokes has actually closed down betting on all aspects of the Meghan Markle-Prince Harry relationship because the odds are no longer in their favor.

 “Ladbrokes has shut down all betting on any aspect of Kensington Palace’s announcement of the engagement of Prince Harry to the recently-retired Suits actress Meghan Markle.”